kippyan/DataScienceCapstone/camera_setup.md

 ![](./image/9.png)

-From the bucket creation menu, create a name that follows the rules for bucket naming and select the nearest region.
+From the bucket creation menu, create a name that begins with deeplens-sagemaker- which allows both DeepLens and SageMaker to recognize it.
 The rest of the settings can be left default.

 ![](./image/10.png)